 Quarberg Family Pride of the North Side Endowment

-This endowment is being funded through a multi-year gift by Brad and Gail Quarberg, whose children have attended Logan.
+This endowment was created by Brad and Gail Quarberg, whose children attended Logan High School.
 The couple are devoted supporters of music and public education.
-Brad is a member of the Board of Education, and also serves on the LPEF Board.
+Brad is a former member of the Board of Education, and also served as Board of Education representative on the LPEF Board.
 The fund awarded its first annual grant in February 2019.
-Annual funding will be split between the school marching band program and the school choir.
-This may include the purchase of instruments or music, or support student travel or show expenses.
+Annual funding is split between the school marching band program and the school choir for the purchase of instruments or music, or support student travel or show expenses.

 Rachel Gundersen Endowment for the Arts & Humanities